New York City Medical Malpractice Lawyers

 - Failure to notice and diagnose an apparent early-stage disease.

 - Failure to count all tools used during a surgical procedure.
 When items are forgotten and are left behind inside of patients’ bodies, it is referred to as surgical object retention or a surgical error.
-Whether a forgotten object is a soft pad of gauze or a sharp pair of scissors, the end result can be blockage, organ damage, internal bleeding, or death.
+Whether a forgotten object is a soft pad of gauze or a sharp pair of scissors, the result can be a blockage, organ damage, internal bleeding, or death.